-Our bodies are amazing pieces of machinery, discs and ligaments serve many functions throughout skello-muscular system.
+Our bodies are amazing pieces of machinery, discs and ligaments serve many functions throughout the skeletomuscular system.
 The cervical discs have the highest proportional height and their nuclei have the greatest capacity to swell.
-This allows greater range of motion and shock attenuation.
-The outer portion of the cervical disc area is called the annulus and is attached by fibers which are easily torn with acceleration and deceleration motions, otherwise known as whiplash.
+This allows a greater range of motion and shock attenuation.
+The outer portion of the cervical disc area is called the annulus and is attached by fibers that are easily torn with acceleration and deceleration motions, otherwise known as whiplash.

-Discs are visioelastic structures and display properties known as anisotropy, creep and hysteresis.
-Anisotrophy is a term defining the disc’s strength and stiffness which will vary depending on the type and direction of the force is applied.
-The term Creep refers to the discs gradual deformation under constant pressure.
+Discs are viscoelastic structures and display properties known as anisotropy, creep, and hysteresis.
+Anisotropy is a term defining the disc’s strength and stiffness which will vary depending on the type and direction of the force applied.
+The term Creep refers to the disc’s gradual deformation under constant pressure.
 Hysteresis describes the loss of energy in tissue after repetitive loading and unloading of pressure or weight.

 Healthy discs will have dynamic flow it in the nuclei allowing for an even distribution of weight or pressure over the endplates in the spine.

 Ligaments are only able to resist force in one direction.
 They provide strength and stability by allowing a finite amount of displacement in each spinal segment.
 A ligament’s strength increases when repetitive weight is applied however little resistance is offered within normal physiological ranges of motion.
 Ligament injuries of peripheral joints are graded in terms of severity with grade one, the first degree, being the mildest.
 Local tenderness may or may not be present in pain usually occurs only when stress is applied.